shivathapaa/Nepali-Date-Picker/README.md

 This library strictly follows `Material` (Material3) design principles.
 Considering UI/UX, `nepali-date-picker` aligns with new `androidx.compose.material3.DatePicker`.

-If you are familar with the Material3 Date Picker then you will find it very similar, and you can adapt it with little to no time.
+If you are familiar with the Material3 Date Picker then you will find it very similar, and you can adapt it with little to no time.

 This library puts Nepali Calendar in light as OpenSource for deveplors involved in both Android and/or iOS and/or KMP.